containers/youki/README.md

 # 📍 Status of youki

-youki has aced real-world use cases, including containerd's e2e test, and is now adopted several production environments.
+**youki** has aced real-world use cases, including containerd's e2e test, and is now adopted by several production environments.
 We have [our roadmap](https://github.com/orgs/containers/projects/15).

 ![youki demo](docs/demo.gif)